 Jan.
 6 subpoena tracker: Here's who the House panel wants to hear from

 The Democratic-led House select committee investigating the Jan.
-6 attack on the U.S. Capitol has issued subpoenas to a couple dozen individuals, including several former Trump administration officials and organizers behind the Jan.
+6 attack on the U.S. Capitol has issued subpoenas to a few dozen individuals, including former Trump administration officials and organizers behind the Jan.
 6 rally held before the deadly siege.

 The committee first sent subpoenas to ex-Trump strategist Steve Bannon, former White House chief of staff Mark Meadows, ex-White House deputy chief of staff for communications Dan Scavino and Kash Patel, who was chief of staff to then-acting Defense Secretary Christopher Miller, among others.

-The most recent batch of subpoenas were sent to allies of former President Donald Trump, including Michael Flynn and attorney John Eastman, involved in efforts to promote false claims of widespread election fraud or overturn the 2020 presidential election results.
-Other recent requests include former White House officials, some of whom had contact with Trump during the attack.
+The most recent batch of subpoenas were sent to allies of former President Donald Trump, including Roger Stone and Alex Jones, who both spoke at and promoted rallies in Washington, D.C., ahead of the attack on the Capitol.

 The panel has delayed most of its scheduled depositions for witnesses engaged in talks with the committee.
 In addition, some named and unnamed witnesses have already turned over records and taken part in interviews or depositions, but the committee is declining to publicly name those cooperating for now.